TreeMama/iSeaTree-React-Prototype/README.md

 it straight to the App Store.
 Maybe you don't release it anywhere because Apple review finds problems, or because you want to include a new feature.
 But every time, you're building for upload to App Store Connect.

-There are threeo parts to putting an app into the App Store: generating a signing profile, generating an App Store entry, and putting a particular build into the store.
+There are three parts to putting an app into the App Store: generating a signing profile, generating an App Store entry, and putting a particular build into the store.
 Expo will automate all of these phases.
 Their toolset and documentation handles the first two as one step.
 Expo will also attempt to pull down defining information from App Store Connect (specifically, the distribution certificate and the signing profile) on each build,